-The most cost-effective model is that Bowflex PR1000.
-The cost gets on increasing for Spiraflex powered machines, depending upon weight, exhaustive features, and durability.
+The most cost-effective model is the Bowflex PR1000.
+The cost increases for Spiraflex powered machines, depending upon weight, exhaustive features, and durability.

 #7.
 Bench Type

-For instance, hone gyms with horizontal bench grab more space than the vertical ones.
+For instance, hone gyms with horizontal benches grab more space than the vertical ones.
 If you are crucially keeping in mind the “size factor,” you must go with vertical bench models.

-PR1000 and Blaze are the versions that come with horizontal benches while Xtreme 2SE, PR3000, Xceed, and Revolution have inherited vertical bench styles.
+PR1000 and Blaze are the versions with horizontal benches, while Xtreme 2SE, PR3000, Xceed, and Revolution have inherited vertical bench styles.